Advice using third party tools

-Personal Data: UK data protection legislation requires that all personal data must be held securely; this includes any personally identifiable data such as names, email or IP addresses.
-Student use of third party tools should be anonymous wherever feasible (using guest logins on University devices), however students must be reminded of appropriate conduct online and staff should avoid free text entry/free image upload without appropriate safeguards (see below).
-An alternative approach is the use of temporary student allocated generic accounts (such as a list of students and their allocated account, such as student01, student02, etc.) where no personal data is uploaded to the third-party system but accounts are clearly identifiable within the cohort.
+UK data protection legislation requires that all personal data must be held securely; this includes any personally identifiable data such as names, email or IP addresses.
+Student use of third-party tools should be anonymous wherever feasible (using guest logins on University devices), however, students must be reminded of appropriate conduct online and staff should avoid free text entry/free image upload without appropriate safeguards (see below).
+An alternative approach is the use of temporary student allocated generic accounts (for example, a list of students and their allocated account, such as student01, student02, etc.) where no personal data is uploaded to the third-party system but accounts are clearly identifiable within the cohort.
 In these circumstances, advice should be given to students to avoid entering details which may identify them personally, or remedial action should be taken by the staff member to delete as soon as possible.

 Where required to complete an activity organised by a member of staff, students should be given the choice of whether to create an account individually or–if appropriate–work with a partner or group account.
 Again, within group activities, members should be reminded of appropriate behaviour online.
 Deletion of student entered data in-between sessions is the responsibility of the individual staff member.
 Staff members may also consider the promotion of University supported alternatives for students to select from, where selecting from a variety of options is possible.

 If students do decide to create a personal account within a third-party service, staff members should brief their students that they are: signing up for an external service; that they are entering an agreement with an external provider (not the University); it is their personal account for which they are solely responsible; that any information uploaded may be accessible on the public web; and remind students of the risks associated with entering personal data or infringing copyright law.